alecjacobson/gptoolbox/mex/README.md

 may depend on CGAL, Embree, and El Topo.
 The `cmake ..` command above should take care of _downloading_ these dependencies into `gptoolbox/mex/external/`.

-You may need to install Boost.
+You may need to install Boost, mpfr and gmp.
 For example on Mac OS X using homebrew,

-    brew install boost
+    brew install boost mpfr gmp

 ## Troubleshooting